joey-qytyku/OS-90-fixed/Journal.md

 ## Build System

 I have flattened all of the header files and source files.
 This is actually very common in many projects since multiple directory levels are not necessary for headers and code directories.

+## My Next Laptop

+If I get a new laptop, I may need to get an x86-based one.
+Open watcom does not run on ARM-based computers.

+Windows for ARM does have emulation for x86 programs.
+From what I have heard the performance is decent enough, so it could work, but how would I actually install the toolchain?
+I also need to make sure it runs 32-bit apps, since watcom might not be 64-bit.

+32-bit programs are actually supported.

+# August 20

+## Next Laptop

+The OS is now moving to a Windows/DOS-based toolchain, although UNIX can obviously be supported.

+## Moving To Windows

+It's so over for my Linux install.
+Should back up the data if I want to format that drive.

+For now, I need to convert a few scripts to Windows.

+The build system is simple enough.
+All source trees are flat and can be compiled with a single command.
+That is the correct way to do it.